phosxd/MC-Shard/README.md

 # Upcoming Modules:
 Join the Discord to see more potential modules.
 There are plently more modules that I have not listed here or on the Discord because either I am not sure I want to make it, or it may only be possible with Beta-APIs.
-- `blacklist`: Blacklist certain entities, items, & blocks for regular players.
-Includes commands for summoning entities that wont be cleared by the blacklist.
 - `sidebar`: Manages the right sidebar visible to all players.
 Includes commands for editing & modifying it.